 Once you have successfully stopped using Demerol, you should safely dispose of any unused portion of the medication.
 This removes temptation from yourself and others to misuse the drug.
 Demerol should never be taken without a doctor’s instruction, not even if you have taken it before without problems.

 When you have overdosed on Demerol, you will typically need to go through detox to cleanse it from your system.
 Detox is the first step of Demerol rehab as well.
 It assists in breaking the physical side of your addiction.
 You must then go through either inpatient or outpatient rehab to treat the mental side of your addiction.
 It takes more time to overcome from the psychological aspects of substance use disorder.
 How long a person needs to be in rehab depends on the individual.
 The more severe the addiction, the longer you should stay in rehab.
 As you progress, you can spend less time in rehab.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Inpatient rehab requires that you live at the facility while receiving treatment.
 Most inpatient programs take 28–90 days.
 You can take time off of work without losing your job to go through an inpatient drug rehab.
 For most people, 30 days isn’t enough to truly break their bad habits.
 We recommend continuing treatment for at least 90 days.